brunocordioli072/stronghold-kingdoms-bot/README.md

 - parish_trade_button_coords: Coordinates of trade button on parish menu.
 Use `make coords` to get this coordinates.
 - sell: Configuration for selling products on parish.
 Set `false` on product if you don't want to sell it.

+## Future Goals

+- [x] Auto scout for all villages.
+- [x] Auto trade for all villages.
+- [ ] Auto attack enemies for all villages.
+- [ ] Auto create troops for all villages.

 ### ⭐ If you like it, give it a star~ ⭐

 ## Contributors